photocyte/photocyte.github.io/_posts/2018-03-16-Hello-World.md

 * Markdown editing: [MacDown](http://macdown.uranusjr.com)
 * Syncing between Github & local copy: git command line
 * Serving a local copy: "bundle exec jekyll serve" while in local copy directory. *note: while hosting jekyll will automatically update when you save a file.
 Nice!*
+* The jekyll posts have to be named with dashes '-' not underscores '_'